Near-Utilitarian Alternatives

 There is an active debate in environmental ethics over whether non-sentient nature—for instance, plants, species, and whole ecosystems—has intrinsic or merely instrumental value.
 This is difficult to resolve, as our intuitions pull us in different directions.

-On the one hand, many find welfarist principles to be intuitive in their own right.
+On the one hand, many find welfarist principles intuitive in their own right.
 For example, consider the claim that how good an outcome is depends entirely on the well-being of the individuals that exist in that outcome.
 Or that nothing can be good or bad if there is nobody who exists to care about it or to experience it.

 On the other hand, we may be drawn towards certain judgments that seem to attribute intrinsic value to nature.
 For example, imagine that some disaster wiped out all sentient beings (including all animals) except for a single person.
 As this last person is on their deathbed, they look over a glorious landscape and face the choice of whether to set off a doomsday device that would cause the planet to explode, destroying all the remaining (non-sentient) plant life.1 Even if we stipulate that there was somehow no chance of sentient life ever evolving again on Earth, we may still judge it wrong to wipe out the remaining (non-sentient) plant life for no good reason.
 But it has (by stipulation) no further instrumental value for sentient beings, so any remaining value it possesses must be intrinsic.